Cocoom/Cocoom.github.io/docs/advanced/privacy.md

 # ⚖️ Privacy & RGPD

-Find our privacy policy on cocoom.com
+Find our privacy policy on [cocoom.com](https://cocoom.com/privacy-policy/?lang=en)

 Cocoom's privacy policy explains how we collect your personal data, in the strictest respect of your rights, and how this data is used.
 When we refer to "Cocoom", "we", "us" or "our", we are referring to Cocoom SAS.

 ## 📚 Definition and nature of personal data

-When you use the services accessible on our website, https://cocoom.com/, hereinafter referred to as "Cocoom", we may ask you to provide us with personal data.
+When you use the services accessible from our website, https://cocoom.com/ or a dedicated Platform sub-domain https://<DOMAIN.cocoom.com> or Cocoom App in Microsoft Teams, hereinafter referred to as "Cocoom", we may ask you to provide us with personal data.
 By "personal data", we mean any data that allows a person to be identified, such as your surname, first name, photo or e-mail address, as well as any other information you choose to provide us with.

 ## 🔐 Use of your personal data